Transient acantholytic dermatosis

-Grover disease is a skin condition affecting the chest and back.
+Transient acantholytic dermatosis is a skin condition affecting the chest and back.
 It can be transient, as the name suggests, but may also relapse or become chronic/persistent.
-Transient acantholytic dermatosis is also known as
+Transient acantholytic dermatosis is also known as Grover disease.

-Grover disease most often affects men over 50.
+Transient acantholytic dermatosis most often affects men over 50.
 It is less common in women or younger people.
-It is more common in those who are unwell in some way, but can arise in quite healthy people as well.
+It is common in those who are unwell in some way, but can arise in quite healthy people as well.

-Grover diseaes often starts quite suddenly and is more common in winter than in summer.
+Transient acantholytic dermatosis often starts quite suddenly.
+It is more common in winter than in summer.
 It results in small red, bumpy spots (papules) on the central back, mid chest and occasionally elsewhere.
-Although frequently itchy, it may cause no symptoms.
+Although frequently itchy, transient acantholytic dermatosis may cause no symptoms.
 The spots may be blistered, crusted or eroded.
 There may be slight bleeding.

-Sometimes, Grover disease can be complicated by the development of dermatitis, usually in a nummular pattern i.e with round or oval-shaped plaques.
+Sometimes, transient acantholytic dermatosis can be complicated by the development of dermatitis, usually in a discoid pattern i.e with round or oval-shaped plaques.
 These tend to present as larger itchy patches with a dry surface, and the rash may spread to affect other areas of the body.

-Dermatologists may make the diagnosis of Grover disease from the appearance of the rash, but a skin biopsy may be necessary to confirm it.
-The pathology of Grover disease is characteristic, with acantholysis (separated skin cells) with or without dyskeratosis (abnormal rounded skin cells).
+Transient acantholytic dermatosis is usually diagnosed clinically, but a skin biopsy may be necessary.
+The pathology of transient acantholytic dermatosis is characteristic, with acantholysis (separated skin cells) with or without dyskeratosis (abnormal rounded skin cells).

 How long does transient acantholytic dermatosis last?

 The duration of transient acantholytic dermatosis is variable—from days to decades.
 Most cases last six to twelve months.
-Occasionally it may persist for longer, or come and go, often with a seasonal variation.
+It can come and go, often with a seasonal variation.

 - Remain cool, as sweating may induce more itchy spots.
 Apply diphemanil methylsulfate powder (Prantal™).